isabella232/bas-style-kit/README.md

 If `package.json`, `.csscomb.json`, `.stylelintrc.yml` or `gulpfile.js` are changed, the project Docker image will need to be rebuilt and pushed to the private BAS Docker Repository [1].

-The current date is used as part of the project Docker image tag to ensure the latest version is used by all developers.
+The current project version is used as part of the project Docker image tag to ensure the latest version is used by all developers.
 Before rebuilding this image you **MUST** update this tag value in `docker-compose.yml` and `.gitlab-ci.yml` first.

 ```shell
 $ cd bas-style-kit/